 Columbo also notices that a first edition of Alice’s Adventures in Wonderland, that the deceased was said to have been reading, has been carelessly set face down.
 He wonders where Sir Roger’s reading glasses are, although household butler Tanner reveals he always kept them in his breast pocket.
 The Lieutenant’s still not satisfied, though.
 Surely they’d have been smashed?
 Yet there’s no evidence of any such detritus on the stairs.

-Back at the theatre, last respects are being paid to Sir Roger, who’s open casket is creepily up on stage.
+Back at the theatre, last respects are being paid to Sir Roger, whose open casket is creepily up on stage.
 With the press present in spades, Lilly makes a ridiculous show of grief in front of the cameras and is comforted by Columbo – who’s in attendance with Durk and his wife.
 Lilly subsequently overhears the two detectives discussing Sir Roger’s death.
 His reading glasses weren’t broken after all.
 Durk (finally getting with the program) admits this is suspicious, so orders an autopsy.

 When Lilly reports this to Nick, the two are in a flap.
 But cometh the hour, cometh them man: Nick has a cunning plan.
 Racing out to Haversham’s home (again), they quiz Tanner about a rare Shakespeare book Nick claims to have lent the deceased.
 Columbo and Durk also show up and let the theatrical duo know that they’re investigating murder after the autopsy confirmed the body was moved post mortem.
 This actually plays into Nick’s hands, as the missing book is valued between 20,000-30,000 quid.
 If there had been an intruder, there’s a motive for murder right there!